balena-io/docs/README.md

 ### Using Partials

-When creating new content or altering current pages, its recommended that you try keep thing D.R.Y (Don’t Repeat Yourself).
+When creating new content or altering current pages, its recommended that you try keep things D.R.Y (Don’t Repeat Yourself).
 This is made easy by using “partials”.
 If you look in the `/shared` folder you will see a number of folders, these keep snippets or partials of the docs that can be reused all over the place.
 They also allow you to cleverly override a partial for a particular board type and language type.
 So in general you will see most of them just contain a `_default.md` which means that this partial will be used for all board and language types, but for partials like `getDeviceOnDash` we have device specific overrides.

 ```
 ├── getDeviceOnDash